cs-uob/COMS10012/exercises/posix/src/act1/admin.md

 # Alpine linux system administration

-Log in to your alpine linux box (`vagrant ssh`).
+Start your alpine box if necessary by going to the folder with the `Vagrantfile` in your terminal, and typing `vagrant up`.
+Log in to your alpine linux box with `vagrant ssh`.
 We are going to get to know linux in general and alpine in particular a bit.

 ## The file system